NoelleSimp/TCL/general-mechanics/miscellaneous-entries.md

 * If you switch from character A to character B in a high-ping environment, then immediately enter Photo Mode, you can use expressions from character A on character B.

-## Resources

-### Capped Enhancement Ores
-These are the consequences of having capped (9999) Mystic Enhancement Ores:

-* Abyss rewards are sent to the mail and cannot be collected.

-* Mystic Enhancement Ore from the Battle Pass cannot be collected.

-* Completing a random event will not yield any Ore rewards but will still give companionship EXP and Mora.

-* Mystic Enhancement Ore cannot be crafted at the blacksmith.

-* Completing a daily commission, however, CAN and WILL give Mystic Enhancement Ore, even exceeding the 9999 cap.

-### Maximum Original Resin
-Original Resin can go past the cap of 160, up to a cap of around 2000 Resin.

-### Crafted Food Item Limit
-Crafted food items have a limit of 2000 per unique item.

 ## Narukami Shrine Fortune Slip Probabilities

 * There are 16 possible fortune slip results, each with a unique lucky item.
 The probability of each fortune slip result (and therefore each lucky item) is equal.
 However, some fortune slips share the same fortune type.
 The likelihood of each fortune type is the following: